 Almost all cultures that eat traditional whole food diets have recipes for raw meat, and trying these dishes can really give you a unique and exciting taste of the culture itself.

-Everyone should try well-prepared raw beef once, even if you think you won’t like it, as it can be a real treat.
-Here are four traditional raw beef recipes from different parts of the world.
+Everyone should try well-prepared raw beef once, even if you think you won’t like it, as it can be a surprising treat.
+Here are five traditional raw beef recipes from different parts of the world.

 The Benefits of Raw Animal Foods